joelvardy/joelgonewild.com/posts/living-in-barcelona/post.md

 Knowing the end of the ski season was fast approaching I decided to spend the next weekend back in Andorra, this time there was so much fresh powder snow it was incredible!

 I stayed in Mountain Hostel Tarter which is expensive by hostel standards, but had really comfortable beds and a huge jacuzzi!

+## Month 2

+I began my second month in Barcelona by once again leaving the country.
+[This time going to Naples!](/2018-naples/).